Randy Orton: Return of the Legend Killer (2018–2021)

+Orton returned at Extreme Rules and attacked Jeff Hardy, turning heel.
+He defeated Hardy at Hell in a Cell.
+Orton defeated a returning Big Show to qualify for the WWE World Cup at Crown Jewel, but at Crown Jewel lost to Rey Mysterio in the first round.
+This sparked a feud between the pair, with Orton stealing Mysterio's mask on the November 21 episode of SmackDown Live before losing to Mysterio in a chairs match at TLC.
+Orton attempted to re-enter the world championship scene in the new year, but lost in both the Royal Rumble and Elimination Chamber.
+At WrestleMania 35, Orton lost to AJ Styles.

+In July, Orton feuded with Kingston over the WWE Championship, unsuccessfully challenging at both SummerSlam and Clash of Champions.
+Orton was drafted to Raw as part of the 2019 WWE draft, and restarted his feud with a now-heel Styles, thus turning Orton face.
+They fought multiple times throughout December and January.

-At the Royal Rumble on January 26, 2020, Orton entered the titular match at number 25 and eliminated Karl Anderson before he was eliminated by his former Rated-RKO tag team partner Edge, who was returning to competition for the first time since retiring due to career-ending neck injuries in 2011.
+At the Royal Rumble on January 26, 2020, Orton entered the titular match at number 25 and eliminated Karl Anderson before he was eliminated by his former Rated-RKO tag team partner Edge, who had returned to competition for the first time since retiring in 2011 due to career-ending neck injuries.
 The next night on Raw, Orton teased a Rated-RKO reunion with Edge before delivering an RKO and a con-chair-to, turning heel once again.
 Orton and Edge then began a feud, facing each other in a Last Man Standing match at WrestleMania 36, which Orton lost.
 Their second match at Backlash, billed as the "Greatest Wrestling Match Ever", was won by Orton.
-Orton won after a punt to the head of Edge, marking the first punt Orton had delivered in years.
 The match put Edge out of action with a legitimate torn triceps, and the victory enabled Orton to call himself the "Greatest Wrestler Ever".
 The following night on Raw, Edge's friend and former tag team partner Christian challenged Orton to an unsanctioned match, which Orton won with assistance from Ric Flair.
-Orton would go on to revive his Legend Killer gimmick over the next few weeks, attacking legends such as Christian, Shawn Michaels, and Big Show, while becoming more unhinged.
+Orton revived his Legend Killer gimmick over the next few weeks, attacking legends such as Christian, Shawn Michaels, and Big Show.
 Orton then turned on Flair and set his sights on the WWE Championship.
-During the following months, Orton feuded with the WWE Champion Drew McIntyre, failing to win the title at SummerSlam and Clash of Champions in an Ambulance match, until he defeated McIntyre in a Hell in a Cell match at Hell In A Cell, winning his tenth WWE Championship.
-However, he would lose the title back to McIntyre on the November 16 episode of Raw.
+He lost twice to then-champion Drew McIntyre at SummerSlam and Clash of Champions, but winning the championship from McIntyre at Hell In A Cell. before quickly losing it back to McIntyre on the November 16 episode of Raw.